The latest news and updates with regard to the Rules and the ACPA is available on the Pharmacy Location Rules News page.

 The Rules relate to the establishment of a new pharmacy or the relocation of an existing pharmacy which has approval to provide PBS medicines under section 90 of the National Health Act 1953

-The Rules, which took effect on 18 October 2011, were agreed by the Department and the Guild.
-Minor amendments were recently incorporated into the Rules and affect applications made on or after 10 November 2015.
+The Rules, which took effect on 18 October 2011, were agreed by the Department and the Guild, with minor amendments incorporated for applications made on or after 10 November 2015.
 The Rules are legislated under the National Health (Australian Community Pharmacy Authority Rules) Determination 2011

 made under section 99L of the Act.